secdev/scapy/doc/scapy/advanced_usage.rst

     bind_layers( UDP, SNMP, sport=161)
     bind_layers( UDP, SNMP, dport=161)

 That wasn't that much difficult.
-If you think that can't be that short to implement SNMP encoding/decoding and that I may may have cut too much, just look at the complete source code.
+If you think that can't be that short to implement SNMP encoding/decoding and that I may have cut too much, just look at the complete source code.

 Now, how to use it?
 As usual::